 (probably located within ballot marking devices) connected to a

-.
+single Voting_Coordinator.
 Each group represents a single

 polling location.
-The Voting_Encrypter
+The Voting_Encrypter is responsible for

-encrypting ballots to produce ballot_tracker
+encrypting ballots to produce ballot_trackers and

-s.
+ballot_identifiers.
 The Voting_Coordinator

 is responsible for keeping track of which ballots have been

-registered, cast, and spoiled.Decryption_Trustee
+registered, cast, and spoiled.Decryption_Trustee objects representing the election

-trustees, and a single Decryption_Coordinator
+trustees, and a single Decryption_Coordinator object in a

 structure very similar to that of the Key Ceremony.We chose to separate the trustees and coordinators into

-s and
+KeyCeremony_Trustees/Decryption_Trustees and

-s respectively.
+KeyCeremony_Coordinators/Decryption_Coordinators respectively.
 This is because conceptually a trustee has two

 distinct tasks, key generation and decryption, that are linked by a